GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 In many cases, these webpages would also include an original value for the contract, if it was different than the total or final value, or the additional value of the most recent amendment to it.
 Many of the webpages also included comments describing if the contract was (for example) sole-sourced, part of a standing offer list, or a correction to a previous contract entry.
 These comments were freeform text and weren’t written consistently from one entry to the next.

 Although the structure of these webpages was similar from one department to the next, they were each created separately by each department.
-As a result, the HTML code of each proactive disclosure website was different enough that individual web scrapers had to be created for each department. %totalNumberOfWebScrapers% different web scrapers were created and used to retrieve departmental proactive disclosure website data.
+As a result, the HTML code of each proactive disclosure website was different enough that individual web scrapers had to be created for each department. {{< vars totalScrapedProactiveDisclosureDepartments >}} different web scrapers were created and used to retrieve departmental proactive disclosure website data.

 ### Open Government dataset